NishantBaheti/MachineLearningExploration/README.rst

 .. image:: mlelogo.drawio.png

-*HELLO THERE !!!*

 Welcome.

-I started this documentation as my exploration of **machine learning & data science** that I am developing as I am learning.
+I created this documentation as my exploration of **machine learning & data science**.

 I usually forget logics, methods, algorithms and code.
 Hence to keep everything at one place so that I can go through the topic quickly as referenced.
-For the people who are visiting it and also starting to learn these topics, this doc might be helpful.

-On the validation of the content, It is generally done by the folks who are reading it.
-On the other hand, sometimes results are the proofs asked.

 Source of the content mostly from a free course, video, research paper and book (most of the references are mentioned with the topic).

-**If I haven't mentioned your reference correctly then let me know, I'll correct the situation.**
+**If I haven't mentioned your reference correctly then let me know, I'll add it asap.**

 +-----------+--------------------------------------------+
 | email     | nishantbaheti.it19@gmail.com               |